 The students are able to see that their practice in living is not in harmony with their natural acceptance most of the time, and all they need to do is to refer to their natural acceptance to overcome this disharmony.
 The students are able to see that lack of right understanding leading to lack of relationship is the major cause of problems in their family and not the lack of physical facility in most of the cases, while they have given higher priority to earning of physical facility in their life giving less value to or even ignoring relationships and not being aware that right understanding is the most important requirement for any human being.

-Lecture 7 Understanding Human being as the Co-existence of the Self and the Body and Body

-Lecture 8 Distinguishing between the Needs of the Self and the Body

-Tutorial 4 Practice Session PS4: Exploring the difference of Needs of Self

-Lecture 9 : The Body as an Instrument of the Self

-Lecture 10 Understanding Harmony in the Self

-Tutorial 5 Practice Session PS5: Exploring Sources of Imagination in the

-Self

-Lecture 11 Harmony of the Self with the Body

-Lecture 12 Programme to ensure self-regulation and Health

-: Practice Session PS6 : Exploring Harmony of Self with Tutorial 6 the Body
+Module 2 Harmony in the Human Being 6 3 Lecture 7 Understanding Human being as the Co-existence of the Self and the Body Lecture 8 : Distinguishing between the Needs of the Self and the Body Tutorial 4 : Practice Session PS4 : Exploring the difference of Needs of Self and Body Lecture 9 : The Body as an Instrument of the Self Lecture 10 : Understanding Harmony in the Self Tutorial 5 : Practice Session PS5 : Exploring Sources of Imagination in the Self Lecture 11 : Harmony of the Self with the Body Lecture 12 : Programme to ensure self-regulation and Health Tutorial 6 : Practice Session PS6 : Exploring Harmony of Self with the Body